Support functions for model extensions

 The matrix of linear functions over

-and the number of columns equal to the length ofbhat
+grid, having the same number of rows asgridand the number of columns equal to the length ofbhat.- bhat

 The vector of regression coefficients for fixed effects.
 This should include any